tonhe/flame-alert/README.md

 # flame-alert

   Just a simple python script that allows you to get SMS alerts for your cooks.
-Uses the Twilio SMS service.
+Uses the IFTTT to do SMS alerting.
+The old-twilo script uses the twilo service, which is not free...